awsdocs/amazon-workspaces-user-guide/doc_source/workspaces-user-getting-started.md

 ## Determine Your Client Version<a name="determine-version"></a>

 To see which version of the WorkSpaces client you have, choose **Amazon WorkSpaces**, **About Amazon WorkSpaces**, or click the gear icon in the upper\-right corner and choose **About Amazon WorkSpaces**\.

+## Determine Your Streaming Protocol<a name="determine-protocol"></a>

+Device or feature support might differ depending on which streaming protocol your WorkSpace is using, either PCoIP or WorkSpaces Streaming Protocol \(WSP\)\.
+In the 3\.0\+ versions of the macOS and Windows client applications, you can see which protocol your WorkSpace is using by choosing **Support**, **About My WorkSpace**\.
+The iPad, Android, and Linux client applications currently support only the PCoIP protocol\.

 ## Verify Networking Requirements<a name="verify-requirements"></a>